cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 e⃗̇
 ```

-But this doesn’t work in all text environments, such as the terminals in Atom/Juno, VS Code, or Jupyter:
+However, this doesn’t work in all text environments, such as the terminals in Atom/Juno, VS Code, or Jupyter:

 ~~~
 <img src="/assets/images/juliamono/font-terminal-comparison.png" alt="screenshots terminal emulators">
 ~~~

-For Atom/Juno and VSCode, it’s due to limitations in the JavaScript terminal emulator they use (xterm.js) - there may be improvements in the future.
-Other terminal applications choose not to implement all OpenType features - they’re worried about the loss of performance, for example.
+For Atom/Juno and VSCode, it’s because they're using a JavaScript terminal emulator (xterm.js) rather than a full terminal.
+But there may be improvements in the future.
+Other terminal applications choose not to implement all OpenType features, for performance reasons, perhaps.

 If it does work for you, this is fun: